docker/compose/CONTRIBUTING.md

 a comment after pushing.
 New commits show up in the pull request automatically, but the reviewers are notified only when you comment.

-Pull requests must be cleanly rebased on top of the master without multiple branches mixed into the PR.
+Pull requests must be cleanly rebased on top of the base branch without multiple branches mixed into the PR.

 **Git tip**: If your PR no longer merges cleanly, use `rebase master` in your